Page Editor: Norman Jackson

 In the charts below, we are trying to show the kind of speeds that can be expected if you upgrade to Fibre Broadband depending upon your distance from the Fibre Broadband Cabinet.
 It is important to note that 'distance' is the length of copper wire from the cabinet to your house (not a straight line).
-During the early days of our broadband campaign, we mapped all of the telephone lines in Hartsop, Deepdale and Patterdale (sad isn't it!) so that we could estimate the length of the wires (We didn't map all the lines in Glenridding as most properties were close enough to the exchange to get high speeds).
+During the early days of our broadband campaign, we mapped all of the telephone lines in Hartsop, Deepdale and Patterdale (sad, I know!) so that we could estimate the length of the wires (We didn't map all the lines in Glenridding as most properties were close enough to the exchange to get high speeds).
 So, if you send us a speed test result, we can determine your line length and plot your speed on the charts below.

 Upload speeds are more mysterious.
-There are no 'official' charts that show estimated speeds, so it will be even more useful if locals can submit their speed results.
-The blue line on the chart below, showing estimated speeds, was obtained on a broadband forum from an unknown source, also it only shows speeds up to 1500 metres.
+We have not found any 'official' charts that show estimated speeds, so it will be even more useful if locals can submit their speed results.
+The blue line on the chart below, showing estimated speeds, was found on a broadband forum from an unknown source, also it only shows speeds up to 1500 metres from a cabinet.